open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 Otherwise, when using `proto` format or any kind of encoding, each encoded object is preceded by 4 bytes (an unsigned 32 bit integer) which represent the number of bytes contained in the encoded object.When we need read the messages back in, we read the size, then read the bytes into a separate buffer, then parse from that buffer.

+## Group by attribute

+By specifying `group_by_attribute.sub_path_resource_attribute` in the config, the exporter will determine a filepath for each telemetry record, by concatenating the value of the resource attribute to the `path` configuration value.

+The exporter will NOT write files outside of the `path` config value, eg: if `path` is "/data", and the resource attribute value is "../etc/my_config.yaml", then the final path will be sanitized to "/data/etc/my_config.yaml".

+The attribute value can contain path separators (`/`).
+By default, the exporter will create missing directories recursively (similarly to `mkdir -p`).
+This can be disabled by setting `group_by_attribute.auto_create_directories` to false.

+Grouping by attribute currently only supports a **single** **resource** attribute.
+If you would like to use multiple attributes, please use [Transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor) create a routing key.
+The exporter can remove this key before writing the data to disk by setting `group_by_attribute.delete_sub_path_resource_attribute` to true.
+If you would like to use a non-resource level (eg: Log/Metric/DataPoint) attribute, please use [Group by Attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/groupbyattrsprocessor) first.

 ## Example: